 Subtle divides between walkways, hallways and other rooms

-Open plan kitchens to avoid smells in other places
+Open-plan kitchens to avoid smells in other places

-Lounges, game rooms and TV rooms, so sound does not travel to other parts of the house
+Lounges, game rooms and TV rooms, so the sound does not travel to other parts of the house

 Black steel framing and glass work well in areas with exposed brick, concrete, stone, timber, painted walls and more.
 Thus, the system works well in homes, offices, shops, restaurants and cafes.